sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Within this document this term represents a specific assertion about endpoint configuration or state (e.g. configuration setting, installed software, hardware) represented via endpoint attributes.
 The phrase "features of the endpoint" highlighted above refers to installed software or software components.

+: TODO - Does this definition of posture attributes jive with the generic attribute definition?
+Or, are these perhaps synonymous and "Attribute" should say "see posture attribute".

 Provider:

-: A provider is a SACM role that is assigned to a SACM component that contains functions to provide information to other SACM components.
+: A provider is a SACM role assigned to a SACM component that provides role-specific functions to provide information to other SACM components.

-Proxy:

-: A proxy is a specific controller type that provides data plane and control plane functions, information, or services on behalf of another component, which is not directly participating in the SACM architecture.

 Repository:

-: A repository is a specific controller type that contains functions to consume, store and provide information of a particular kind - typically data transported on the data plane, but potentially also data and metadata from the control and management plane.
+: A repository is a controller that contains functions to consume, store and provide information of a particular kind.

+: Such information is typically data transported on the data plane, but potentially also data and metadata from the control and management plane.
 A single repository may provide the functions of more than one specific repository type (i.e. configuration baseline repository, assessment results repository, etc.)

+SACM Broker Controller:

+: A SACM Broker Controller is a controller that contains control plane functions to provide and/or connect services on behalf of other SACM components via interfaces on the control plane.

+: A broker may provide, for example, authorization services and find, upon request, SACM components providing requested services.

 SACM Component:

-: A component is defined in {{-i2nsft}} as "an encapsulation of software that communicates using Interfaces.
-A Component may be implemented by hardware and/or Software, and be represented using a set of classes.
-In general, a Component encapsulates a set of data structures as well as a set of algorithms that implement the functions that it provides."

-: In the context of SACM, a set of SACM functions composes a SACM component.
-A SACM component conducts SACM tasks, acting on control plane, data plane and/or management plane via corresponding SACM interfaces.
-SACM defines a set of standard components (e.g. a collector, a broker, or a data store).
-A SACM component contains at least a basic set of control plane functions and can contain data plane and management plane functions.
-A SACM component residing on an endpoint assigns one or more SACM roles to the corresponding endpoint due to the SACM functions it is composed of.
-A SACM component "resides on" an endpoint and an endpoint "contains" a SACM component, correspondingly.
-For example, a SACM component that is composed solely of functions that provide information would only take on the role of a provider.
+: Is a component, as defined in {{-i2nsft}}, that is composed of SACM capabilities.

 SACM Component Discovery:

-: The task of brokering appropriate SACM components according to their capabilities or roles on reques.
+: The task of brokering appropriate SACM components according to their capabilities or roles on request.

+: TODO - is this right?
+The definition seems to describe a discovery service rather than an act of discovery; which do we mean?

 : Input: Query

 : Output: a list of SACM components including metadata

+: TODO - why do we need the input/output items?

 SACM Component Label:

 : A specific endpoint label that is used to identify a SACM component.

-In content-metadata, this label is called data origin.
+: In content-metadata, this label is called data origin.

 SACM Content:

 : The payload provided by SACM components to the SACM domain on the data plane.

-SACM content includes the SACM data models.
+: SACM content includes the SACM data models.

 SACM Domain:

 : Endpoints that include a SACM component compose a SACM domain.

-(To be revised, additional definition content TBD, possible dependencies to SACM architecture)
+: (To be revised, additional definition content TBD, possible dependencies to SACM architecture)

 SACM Interface:

+: An interface, as defined in {{-i2nsft}}, that provides SACM-specific operations.

-: An interface is defined in {{-i2nsft}} as "A set of operations one object knows it can invoke on, and expose to, another object.
-This decouples the implementation of the operation from its specification.
+: {{-i2nsft}} defines interface as a "set of operations one object knows it can invoke on, and expose to, another object," and further defines interface by stating that an interface "decouples the implementation of the operation from its specification.
 An interface is a subset of all operations that a given object implements.
 The same object may have multiple types of interfaces to serve different purposes."

 : In the context of SACM, SACM Functions provide SACM Interfaces on the management, control, or data plane.
 Operations a SACM Interface provides are based on corresponding data model defined by SACM.
 SACM Interfaces are used for communication between SACM components.

+SACM Proxy Controller:

+: A SACM Proxy Controller is a controller that provides data plane and control plane functions, information, or services on behalf of another component, which is not directly participating in the SACM architecture.

 SACM Role:

-: A role is defined in {{-i2nsft}} as "an abstraction of a Component that models context-specific views and responsibilities of an object as separate role objects that can be statically or dynamically attached to (and removed from) the object that the role object describes.
-This provides three important benefits.
-First, it enables different behavior to be supported by the same Component for different contexts.
-Second, it enables the behavior of a Component to be adjusted dynamically (i.e., at runtime, in response)to changes in context, by using one or more Roles to define the behavior desired for each context.
-Third, it decouples the Roles of a Component from the Applications that use that Component."

-: In the context of SACM, SACM roles are associated with SACM components and are defined by the set of functions and interfaces a SACM component includes.
-There are three SACM roles: provider, consumer, and controller.
-The roles associated with a SACM component are determined by the purpose of the SACM functions and corresponding SACM interfaces the SACM component is composed of.
+: Is a role, as defined in {{-i2nsft}}, that requires the SACM Component assuming the role to bear a set of SACM functions or interfaces.

+SACM Statement:

+: Is SACM component output that represents an assertion.

 Security Automation: